Above: “Krishna and Christ,” artist unknown

 “May Loving-Kindness Abound” from Changingworld.com shows figures from three religions offering blessings.
 Jesus holds a lotus blossom as he sits cross-legged between Krishna and Buddha.

 Christ, Buddha and Krisha walk together.
 Artist unknown.

 The above image of three religious figures is often posted online with a quote from bisexual spiritual teacher Ram Dass: “We’re all just walking each other home.”

 For more info on Krishna and other Hindu deities who transcend sexual and gender norms, visit the Gay and Lesbian Vaishnava Association at:

-The GALVA website is packed with fascinating material on Hindu saints and deities who embody the full spectrum of gender and sexual diversity, including but not limited to gay, lesbian, bisexual, transgender and “third sex.”
+The GALVA website is packed with fascinating material on Hindu saints and deities who embody the full spectrum of gender and sexual diversity, including but not limited to LGBTQ and “third sex.”